tersesystems/echopraxia-plusscala/README.md

 ## Extending Logging

-Extending logging is done by extending the `ToValue`, `ToName`, and `ToValueAttributes` type classes that are packaged in `LoggingBase`.
+Extending logging is done by extending the `ToValue`, `ToName` type classes that are packaged in `LoggingBase`.

 ### ToValue